db-inf/parallel/README.md

 parallel.sh
 ===========
-parallel.sh is a meta-script to run a command in parallel on a possible large set of arguments/filenames, with concurrency limited by the number of processors.
+parallel.sh is a meta-script to run a command in parallel on a possibly large set of arguments/filenames, with concurrency limited by the number of processors.
 When multiple instances of parallel.sh itself are started, they execute one after the other, not in parallel.